Food & Beverage

 How do food brands make product placement feel natural?

-Integrate the product as a genuine, essential ingredient in recipe content where removing it would make the recipe worse — the product should be the reason the dish works, not an afterthought sprinkled on top.
-Show the product being actively used (pouring, measuring, mixing) rather than displayed next to the finished dish, because the action of cooking with the product demonstrates its utility in a way that a styled beauty shot never can.
-The most effective food brand content follows the "recipe first, product second" principle: create a legitimately delicious recipe that happens to feature your product, rather than creating a product showcase that happens to include a recipe — viewers can feel the difference, and authentic cooking content with real results generates 4-6x more saves and shares than content that feels like an advertisement.
+Integrate the product as a genuine, essential ingredient in recipe content where removing it would make the recipe worse.
+Show the product being actively used — pouring, measuring, mixing, seasoning — rather than displayed next to the finished dish.
+The best food brand content follows the "recipe first, product second" principle: create a useful recipe that happens to feature your product.

 What food content drives the most retail sales?